50 PRIVATE COMPANIES

 10. How do I use the Portal?

-From 1st October 2024 you can follow the link to the Portal here which will take you to the Welcome page.
+From 1 October 2025 you can follow the link to the Portal here which will take you to the Welcome page.
 A step-by-step video will also be available on the Portal.
-Please note that links within this section will not work until the 1st October 2024.

-Firstly, select 50 Largest Private Companies Portal as outlined below:
+Firstly, select the 50 Largest Private Companies Portal as outlined below:

 Once you have selected the 50 Largest Private Companies Portal you will be presented with the following screen, including the step-by-step video.